CosmoLike/cocoa/README.md

 **Step 1 of 5**: Move the Boltzmann code to ./external_modules/code/XXX

-`XXX` should be replaced by whatever name the user adopts to their modified CAMB (e.g, CAMBQ, CAMB_INFLATION_PCA...).
+`XXX` should be replaced by whatever name the user adopts to their modified CAMB (e.g., CAMBQ).

 **Step 2 of 5**: Modify the file `./external_modules/code/XXX/camb/_compilers.py`